 Share this article

 The first Solving from Anywhere webinar kicked off on June 23 with an animated and inspiring discussion on accelerating pathways to employment for underserved communities across the US.
 Panelists Carrie Morgridge, Vice President and Chief Disruptor, Morgridge Family Foundation; Dr. Angela Jackson, Partner, Earn to Learn Fund, New Profit; David Hall, Managing Partner, Rise of the Rest Seed Fund, Revolution; and Dr. Garry Cooper, CEO, Solver Rheaply each brought an engaging, unique perspective to the conversation, which was moderated by Hala Hanna, Managing Director, Community, MIT Solve.
-To hear their thoughts, watch the whole thing here, or read on.

 “The synergy is there and the time is now”

 In partnership with the Morgridge Family Foundation and New Profit, Solve launched the Reimagining Pathways to Employment in the US Challenge on June 22.
 With Covid-19 and the resulting economic downturn’s toll on employment, more than 20 million underskilled Americans are searching for ways to land secure jobs with upward mobility potential.

 “This is an amazing time where I think we can break barriers and invent something new because everybody is hungry for it.
 And this conversation starts today at MIT,” said Morgridge.
 “Let’s focus on what’s working, what’s best for America, and let’s put Americans back to work and let them reach their full human potential.
 The synergy is there and the time is now.”

 Jackson added, “I’m so excited about the partnership with Solve [because] we are trying to look at overlooked talent, overlooked regions and small cities.
 Still, there is a great divide and people are suffering—but there’s no shortage of ideas.”